kabarton62/cybersec-tools-II/sqli/exercise1.md

 **Figure 3, Payroll Login with Stolen Credentials**

-> Capture a screenshot of a successful login using stolen credentials.
+> :anger: Capture a screenshot of a successful login using stolen credentials.

 ### Challenge 6: Examine web application source code and demonstrate SQLi attack
 Next, we will walk through the web application to see where we might find SQLi vulnerabilities, starting with the HTTP POST form.
 The following section of source code creates the POST request when a user attempts to login.
 Two lines are important for our analysis (HTML tags are removed):